DuncanCragg/ForestReact/README.md

 #### &nbsp; )

 FOREST (Functional Observer REST) just adds HTTP to that model, via the `RemoteJSONAPIStates` above.

+This simple model replaces all the complexity of Redux and Reselect with a highly declarative, visible set of state transformation functions, per component.

 ## _"Sounds very academic!
 Show me the code!!"_